 After changing my mindset and recruiting my husband, next, we developed a plan.

 The first thing we needed to do was gain control over the money we had coming in.
 That meant BUDGETING.

 I’m not going to go in-depth about budgeting until a future post, but at first, I kept it very simple.
 I started by listing out all of our expenses on paper.

 Then I kept track of our bank account’s balance and subtracted the bills plus other expenses like groceries, gas, and babysitting.
-It was important to know how much money would be leftover (if there was any) so that we could begin putting money towards our debt.
+It was important to know how much money would be left over (if there was any) so that we could begin putting money toward our debt.

 Budgeting helped us to gain control of our income and stop needless spending before we could tackle our debt.